notaryproject/specifications/specs/plugin-extensibility.md

            2. Check if the signing algorithm in the signature envelope is one of [supported signing algorithms](./signature-specification.md#algorithm-selection).
            3. Check that the [`targetArtifact` descriptor](./signature-specification.md#payload) in JWSPayload in `response.signatureEnvelope` matches `request.payload`.
 Plugins MAY append additional annotations but MUST NOT replace/override existing descriptor attributes and annotations.
            4. Check that `response.signatureEnvelope` can be verified using the public key and signing algorithm specified in the signing certificate, which is embedded as part of certificate chain in `response.signatureEnvelope`.
 This step does not include certificate chain validation (certificate chain leads to a trusted root configure in Notation), or revocation check.
-           5. Check that the certificate chain in `response.signatureEnvelope` confirm to [Certificate Requirements].
+           5. Check that the certificate chain in `response.signatureEnvelope` confirm to [certificate requirements](./signature-specification.md#certificate-requirements).
-           6. If signing scheme is `notary.x509` and timestamp signature is included, check that the TimeStampToken received from TSA can be verified.
         4. Generate a signature manifest for the given signature envelope, and append `response.annotations` to manifest annotations.
     2. Else if plugin supports capability `SIGNATURE_GENERATOR.RAW` *(covered in previous section)*
     3. Return an error